randyher/rails-second-practice/README.md

 2. A review needs a rating from 1 to 5.

+3. There should be an index page for the viewers and TV shows.

-3. As a user, I can make a review for a TV show, choose an existing user and existing TV show.
+4. As a user, I can make a review for a TV show, choose an existing user and existing TV show.